centralnicgroup-opensource/rtldev-middleware-ispapicli/README.md

+# ISPAPI CLI Tool Documentation

-This branch is for documentation of the Ispapicli tool We are using GitHub pages for the site
+This branch is for documentation of the Ispapicli tool.

+We are using GitHub pages for the documentation.